yogeshmpandey/yogeshmpandey.github.io/_posts/2015-11-29-Pretty-shitty-poems.md

 coz I will ...
-take you to hills, mountains and in the depth of seas you will ... always think if time could freeze.
+take you to hills, mountains and in the depth of seas you will ... always think of if time could freeze.
 I promise ...
 that i will love you with all my strength whenever you're tired ...
-I will hug you tightly, at my arm's length as this poem ... was just about to finish, I woke up again i curled in the bed ...
+I will hug you tightly, with my arm's length as this poem ... was just about to finish, I woke up again i curled up in my bed ...
 God please give me back this dream, I said in my head